Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Framework and analytical background

 where the Euclidean inner product on $\C^3$ is denoted by the dot $\cdot$, defined by $\a \cdot \b = \overline{\a}^\top \b$ for $\a,\b\in\C^3$.
 The skew-hermitian sesquilinear form on the right-hand side, also referred to as the \emph{anti-symmetric pairing}, is denoted for continuous tangential vector fields on the boundary $\bphi,\bpsi:\Gamma\to\C^3$ by

 Plugging solutions of Maxwell's equations into the Green's formula, i.e. setting ${\bu = \E}$ and ${\bv = \H}$ yields, for the exterior domain $\Omega$, the identity

-In the following, we describe the functional analytic setting of the tangential trace $\gamma_T$ as it has been derived in \cite{AV96} for smooth domains and in \cite{BCS02} for Lipschitz domains.
-A natural setting for the electromagnetic fields $\E$ and $\H$ is provided by
+In the following, we describe the functional analytic setting of the tangential trace $\gamma_T$ as it has been derived in \cite{AV96} for smooth domains and in \cite{BCS02} for Lipschitz domains. \brev A natural space for the electromagnetic fields $\E$ and $\H$ is \erev

 The tangential trace $\gamma_T$ extends to a surjective bounded linear operator from this space into a trace space $\mXG$, namely